-Not much now, we ended up using only about 1/2 pkg of cherry drink mix for just over 7 pots.
+Not much now!
+Qe ended up using only less than 1/2 pkg of cherry drink mix for just over 7 pots.
 Although more drink mix would result in a brighter red color & more cherry flavor, since it’s unsweetened it can get tart quickly if you use too much.
 We ended up with a lightly flavored & nicely colored lip balm that worked out about right for us.

 Anyhoo… if you’re trying to stick with more natural ingredients for your lips, here’s an super-quick & very easy recipe for homemade natural beeswax lip balm in minutes!

 Remember, coconut oil melts at 76 degrees.
 So it’s best not to store these lip balms in your coat pockets.
 Even though they’d probably be fine during the winter months, it could make for an oily mess if it melted in the warmer temps while your coats were in the coat closet in the summer months!
 It’s best to store these tubs of lip balm in a drawer to assure there’s not a melty mess later.

 - 2 parts coconut oil